-KnowYourStuffNZ addresses the lack of factual, proven information available to drug users about the substances they intend to take by providing drug checking at festivals and events.
+KnowYourStuffNZ addresses the lack of factual, proven information available to drug users about the substances they intend to take by providing drug checking and drug related information at festivals and events.
 People have been obtaining substances that they thought were fairly safe, but in reality have the potential to be something completely different that could harm or kill them.

 The service provided by KnowYourStuffNZ includes: